 Selecting a performance metric

 In this article, the metric we will measure is Batch requests/Sec.
 This counter represents the number of T-SQL Statements that are being executed by SQL Server per second.
-This is the one of the metric that gives us the best baseline on how our server is performing.
+This is one of the metrics that gives us the best baseline on how our server is performing.

 Creating our data/information store